Running an agency is difficult. Running a successful one, even more difficult.

 Combining Email with Messenger Marketing.

-It’s just another you market to your audience.
+Email’s not dead.
+It’s just another way to market your audience.

 You can write a long paragraph in an email, but you can’t write a long paragraph in Messenger.

-They're two channels, and it’s better than just one.
+They’re two different channels, and two channels are better than one.
 You can get the same message in front of your audience in more than one place.

 You can get email address directly in Messenger.